gautierdag/contra-api/README.md

 # contra-api
-Flask API for a Negative
+Flask API for a Contradiction Detection Model